imMatheus/vercel-ui/README.md

-# shadcn/ui
+# vercel/ui

-Accessible and customizable components that you can copy and paste into your apps.
+Accessible and customizable components designed by [vercel](https://vercel.com) that you can copy and paste into your apps.
 Free.
 Open Source. **Use this to build your own component library**.

 ![hero](apps/www/public/og.jpg)

+All components, themes, colors and other design things comes from [https://vercel.com/geist](https://vercel.com/geist)

 ## Documentation